 A person that is employed receives remuneration and a part of that remuneration is regarded as disposable income.
 Disposable income can be defined as the net income available to a particular person to either save or spend.
 Employment within an area can therefore be translated into disposable income, which impacts directly on household consumption.
-Additionally, the level of unemployment prevalent in an area is also a very good indicator as to the intensity of the demand for job creation.
+Employment is therefore a key indicator.